BrainModes/TVB-Pypeline/README.md

 + Make the file-sorting of the user-data more sophisticated.
 This means that the pipeline should be able to somehow recognize which kinds of data-sets (e.g. fMRI, T1, dwMRI) is included in the user data and then route the particular folder-paths onto the corresponding processing-nodes inside the pipeline.
 This might be achieved through using nipype's [SelectFiles interface](http://nipy.org/nipype/users/select_files.html)
 + Include some example workflows for different cluster scenarios, realized through e.g. controll-scripts written in BASH
 + Re-Implement Multishell-Tracking using FSLs bedpostx as in https://github.com/BrainModes/TVB-empirical-data-pipeline/tree/multiShell
++ Implement the formatting of the results into a TVB-ZIP-File as in https://github.com/BrainModes/TVB-empirical-data-pipeline/blob/NSG/matlab_scripts/connectivity2TVBFS.m